The Eight Best Free Writing Tools to Help You Write More and Earn More

 It’s also great for:

-• Checking for wordiness issues – I don’t always agree with these (sometimes I want the flow of “in order to” instead of “to”, for instance) but it’s useful to at least consider them.
+- Checking for wordiness issues – I don’t always agree with these, but it’s useful to at least consider them.

-• Flagging up things like the lack of an Oxford comma (serial comma) and other small grammatical slips.
+- Flagging up things like the lack of an Oxford comma and other small grammatical slips.

 #3: Wavemaker

-Wavemaker is a relatively new tool to me, compared with the others on this list: I only began using it a few months ago.
+Wavemaker is a great tool for novelists.
 For years, I’d been writing fiction in Scrivener, but after I switched from a Windows laptop to a Chromebook, I couldn’t use Scrivener.

 The two key things I love about Wavemaker is that it lets me:

-There are also tons of features I haven’t used at all, like the ability to make mindmaps, add character notes, access plotting help, create a timeline, use “Challenge” mode, and more.
+There are also loads of features I haven’t used at all, like the ability to make mindmaps, add character notes, access plotting help, create a timeline, use “Challenge” mode, and more.

 Wavemaker is completely free (though the creator welcomes donations), and I’d definitely recommend checking it out if you want an alternative to Scrivener.